TraceMachina/nativelink/deployment-examples/docker-compose/README.md

 ### Workers

 Worker instances are responsible for executing tasks.
-They are configured in the docker-compose.yml file under the nativelink_executor service.
+They're configured in the docker-compose.yml file under the nativelink_executor service.

 ```yml
   nativelink_executor: